ushbyorg/ushbyorg/README.md

 - 👋 Hi, I’m @ushbyorg
 - 👀 I’m interested in Web Development, Security Surveillance Systems and Arabic-English translation of softwares
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Translation or Content Management Systems such as Joomla, Wordpress
+- 💞️ I’m looking to collaborate on Styling with CSS and HTML, Translation or Content Management Systems such as Joomla, Wordpress
 - 📫 How to reach me https://ushby.org

 <!---